 Realizing the advantage of combined efforts of public health campaigns on nutrition and its integration with EAS (extension advisory services being the vital component of agriculture and allied sciences development) has been marked generating the concept of Nutrition Led Extension (NLE).
-The mission of NLE can be best achieved with agriculture, livestock and allied sciences raising the concept of nutrition-sensitive agriculture, nutrition-sensitive livestock etc (Scholl et. al., 2011).
-Today, NLE represents the result of decades of efforts and attempts to bridge the gap between agriculture and nutrition, enhancing that improving food production is not enough—what people cultivate and grow must also nourish them (Scholl et. al., 2011).
+The mission of NLE can be best achieved with agriculture, livestock, and allied sciences, raising the concept of nutrition-sensitive agriculture, nutrition-sensitive livestock, etc. (Scholl et al.., 2011).
+Today, NLE represents the result of decades of efforts and attempts to bridge the gap between agriculture and nutrition, enhancing that improving food production is not enough—what people cultivate and grow must also nourish them (Scholl et al., 2011)

 ABCD (Advantages, Benefits, Challenges, Disadvantages) analysis of NLE